Brought to you by LoveMyCoffeeCup

 This Hawaiian Coffee is from the best Kona Coffee harvests from where the beans are roasted expertly producing a consistent gourmet coffee upon brewing.

 Notes: This is the other Hawaiian Kona Coffee.

-It has a bold sunset style dark road which makes delicious and rich cups of coffee with every brew.
+It has a bold sunset style dark roast which makes delicious and rich cups of coffee with every brew.
 This French Roast makes the perfect cup for anyone who loves dark roasted coffee.

 It has the purest form of Kona Coffee which is consistent and smooth.
 The great part about dark-roast coffee is that it has a little caffeine.
 Therefore, you can brew and drink it in the evening without having to worry about losing sleep.

 Roast Type: Many Varieties

 Notes: Royal Kona Coffee is a blend of 100 percent Kona Coffee, Peaberry coffee and 10 percent Kona Blends..